skellis46/slipbox/the body in the Anthropocene.md

 - Kussmaul and Longley -- mention of permeability of ecosystems (at end, p.151) -- more sensitive; less like "out there" [@nuding-2021-approaching p.34] which seems more common; mention of fascia (but haven't yet looked into overlaps with Weig?); critiques inside/outside binary [@kussmaul-2021-queer p.151]
 - McHugh on embodying nature: "Eco-consciousness has its foundation in an active relationship between the individual soma and the larger body of the natural world" [@mchugh-2021-embodying p.125].
 Makes me think we can't avoid that me/it discrepancy.
 But this statement makes it about a question of scale and that's just too simplistic.
 And also as if we are somehow unnatural; describes (more specifically than others) ecosystems: "encounters with available ecosystems such as ocean, woods, rivers and meadows" [@mchugh-2021-embodying p.128]
-- Fraleigh [@fraleigh-2021-body] uses phrase in relation to Japanese writer Yasuo and as humans being integral to ecosystems; talks about finding nature
+- Fraleigh [@fraleigh-2021-body] uses phrase in relation to Japanese writer Yasuo and as humans being integral to ecosystems; talks about finding nature (noting from NAHR time that the concept of nature/natural no longer really exists -- everything is touched)
 - Sebiane Serrano [@sebianeserrano-2020-mestizo] seems to use the term in very loose way (more like something in fashion/vogue)
 - **what I think I'm getting at is that the 'self' in the body in practice-research is akin to the body in the ecosystem; and perhaps even that by endlessly (and rather haphazardly) using the word embodied we are trying to pull the self into that body but perhaps it sews the division further?** Perhaps [[the lived body and embodiment]] is useful here: Husserl, but also other parts of that chapter.
 - Caetano et al: more like humans and ecosystems (out there) [@caetano-2020-performing]
+- Sarco-Thomas [@sarco-thomas-2014-touch p.198] refers to Chrysa Parkinson's art practice as ecosystem questionnaire. <https://nivel.teak.fi/adie/art-practice-as-eco-system-questionnaire/>.
+Sarco-Thomas also uses the word 'ecology' a lot but doesn't clarify why (or even what she might mean by it).
+Sense that this is about fashion -- of appealing to nature.
+Neither does Parkinson but the sense of an ecosystem (as metaphor) is more clearly implicit.

 ## the body and par (potted history?)